astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 * a New Moon’s solar eclipse is **“super emptiness of spirit”**
 * a Full Moon’s lunar eclipse is an **“obstruction of life’s flow”**

 Luckily enough not every passage of the Moon through the nodes results in an eclipse!
-Such events are exceptions albeit regular.

 ## Every good story needs a dragon

 Indian astronomy gave us a striking symbol for the up-down movement of the Moon’s orbit — the dragon.

-Apparently, Hindu or Vedic astrology treats the nodes rather seriously and places them among nine major planets.
+Apparently, Hindu or Vedic astrology treats the nodes rather seriously and places them among the nine major planets.
 The **ascending node is called _Rahu_** and the **descending node is called _Ketu_**.

 <img class="lazyload" data-srcset="/images/illustrations/astrology-lunar-nodes-dragon.png 1x, /images/illustrations/astrology-lunar-nodes-dragon@2x.png 2x, /images/illustrations/astrology-lunar-nodes-dragon@3x.png 3x" alt="The lunar nodes as dragon’s head and tail">

 The Rahu-Ketu movement resembles a huge celestial serpent that moves in a wavy up and down manner and periodically swallows the Sun or the Moon.
-The ascending node is held responsible for swallowing the Sun while the descending node or Ketu is held responsible for the Moon eclipses.
+The ascending node is held responsible for swallowing the Sun while the descending node is held responsible for the Moon eclipses.
 In its entirety the Rahuketu serpent is responsible for influencing the lives of the humans.

 Arab, Greek and eventually Western astrology adopted the image of the serpent-dragon and the nodes became also known as the **Dragon’s Head** and the **Dragon’s Tail**.